Southwest Rapid Rewards Access Events: The Best Cardholder-Only Redemption Most Members Have Never Heard Of

 Which is why the Rapid Rewards Cardmember Access Events deserve way more attention than they get.

-These are curated, cardmember-only events — private concerts, golf weekends, culinary destination experiences — available only to Chase Southwest Rapid Rewards credit card holders.
-They don't price off the dynamic revenue-based model that now governs flight awards.
-And after the March 2025 flight-award devaluation, they may be the single best redemption lane left in the program.
+These are curated, cardmember-only events (private concerts, golf weekends, culinary destination experiences) available only to Chase Southwest Rapid Rewards credit card holders.
+They are sold as points auctions, so they sit entirely outside the dynamic revenue-based model that now governs flight awards.
+And after the March 2025 flight-award devaluation, that makes them one of the more interesting redemption lanes left in the program.

 What's on the 2026 Access Events calendar